windsorwindsor2/civstation/README.md

 There doesn't appear to be a good reason to multiply or divide Stations, so it is not supported.
 If this is necessary, convert them to floats or another suitable type.

-## Defnition of Station object
+## Definition of Station object
-The following code shows the args taken be a Station object.
+The following code shows the args taken by a Station object.
 ```python
 class Station:
     def __init__(self, sta, decimal_places = 2, return_float_on_sub = True) -> None: